Elsa Salonen

 Artist Statement

+My works are marked by the artistic interpretation of alchemy, which explores the universe through natural materials, and animism, especially the Finnish nature worship.
+What alchemy and animism have in common is the perception of all surrounding nature as living and sensing.
 Medieval alchemists studied natural materials, which they also used to make colours.
 Through the materials, they sought to understand the surrounding universe as well as the interconnectedness of everything in the cosmos and the individual’s role among all others; oneself.
 One of the most important steps in alchemy was repeated distillation, which left the purest essence of the substance – and the alchemist – in the glass flask.